-Sarah has 15 years of experience conducting applied research and program evaluation.
-Before coming to CCL®, Sarah worked for Press Ganey Associates, a healthcare quality improvement organization where she supported clients’ efforts to improve patient satisfaction, safety culture and physician engagement through survey design, analysis and interpretation.
-Previously, she worked at the Center for Urban Research and Learning where she conducted multiple evaluations of complex initiatives including a city-run domestic violence help line, a housing program for chronically ill homeless individuals, and various youth programs.
-She also worked with local nonprofit organizations to assist in capacity building and development of strategic plans.
-Further, her graduate work focused on ethical decision making processes in teams.
-Sarah also taught undergraduate courses at Loyola University Chicago in Research Methods, Social Psychology and Industrial/Organizational Psychology.
+Sarah has more than 15 years of experience conducting applied research and program evaluation.
+Before coming to CCL®, Sarah worked for Press Ganey Associates, a healthcare quality improvement organization where she supported clients’ efforts to improve patient satisfaction through survey design, analysis, and interpretation.
+Previously, she worked at Loyola University Chicago’s Center for Urban Research and Learning where she conducted multiple evaluations of programs including a city-run domestic violence help line, a permanent housing program for chronically ill homeless individuals, and multiple youth-focused programs.
+Sarah’s graduate work focused on groups and teams and ethical decision making.
+Sarah also taught undergraduate courses in Research Methods, Social Psychology, and Industrial/Organizational Psychology.

-Sarah has published her work in peer reviewed journals, and book chapters and most recently collaborated with her colleagues to publish the 3rd edition of a book entitled Evaluating the Impact of Leadership Development.
-She has also authored and co-authored numerous white papers and reports on topics including the impact of culture change initiatives, leadership analytics, the effectiveness of coaching, managerial derailment, workplace engagement and trust, innovation, corporate social responsibility and patient satisfaction.
-Sarah has presented her work at conferences including the American Evaluation Association conference, the Society for Industrial and Organizational Psychologists conference and the International Leadership Association conference.
+Sarah has published multiple articles in peer reviewed journals and contributed to several books on topics ranging from evaluation of leadership development, generational differences in the workplace, shared group cognition, ethical decision making, and bias in the workplace.
+She has also authored and co-authored numerous white papers and reports on issues including measuring the impact of culture change initiatives, leadership analytics, the effectiveness of coaching, managerial derailment, workplace engagement and trust, innovation, corporate social responsibility, and patient satisfaction.
+Sarah has presented her work at the International Leadership Association, American Evaluation Association and the Society for Industrial and Organizational Psychologists conferences.

 Areas of Expertise